Interbotix/interbotix_ros_toolboxes/interbotix_common_toolbox/interbotix_gravity_compensation/README.md

 where $\mu_s$ is the coefficient of static friction associated with the torque (i.e., `static_friction_coefficient`).

+[!WARNING]
-**WARNING: excessive dithering WILL cause heat and wear on the joints**
+Excessive dithering WILL cause heat and wear on the joints

 ## Structure